jmagaram/rescript-seq/README.md

 ## Union

 ReScript uses tagged unions to discriminate between kinds in a variant.
 The **`Union`** module provides functors to create **untagged** unions of 2, 3, or 4 items.
+See [usage examples](https://github.com/jmagaram/rescript-extras/blob/master/src/Extras__UnionTests.res).
 Capabilities:

 - Discriminate on any programmable criteria, like `typeof`, `instance of`, lightweight shape detection (such as a tag), or validation with a JSON parsing library.
 - Can be used with untagged unions or unions tagged differently than how ReScript does it.